Clothing

 Women wear a long floor-length dress (kras), often of light sheer fabric, with long sleeves, ending in a flared, dangling triangle (faqiana), which can be knotted together behind the dress, or wrapped and knotted individually around each arm.

 Under the dress, a combination of a long, wide-strapped camisole (zher kras) and bloomers (derpey) of shimmering fabric are worn.
 Over the dress, a short vest is worn, usually of solid-coloured velvet-like fabric (helik).
-Alternatively, a long robe-like coat (kawa), with or without sleeves can be worn, or a short tailored jacket (sulta).
+Alternatively, a long robe-like coat (kawa), with or without sleeves can be worn, or a short tailored jacket (salta).

 A red helik worn over the kras.